lm2-poly/templates-presentation/README.md

-# templates-presentation
+# LM2 presentation templates
-PowerPoint and Beamer templates for LM2 presentations
+PowerPoint and Beamer templates for LM2 presentations.